-To mitigate the rainbow table attack vector, the idea of “salting” has been invented: Instead of hashing the given password directly and always ending up with the same hash for the same password (if different users use the same password they end up with the same hash in database), a “salt” is added to the password.
+To mitigate the rainbow table attack vector, the idea of “salting” has been invented: Instead of hashing the given password directly and always ending up with the same hash for the same password (if different users use the same password they end up with the same hash in the database), a “salt” is added to the password.
 This salt is a random string calculated when the password is first set (when the user record is created) and stored together with the hash.
-The basic thinking is that the salt is appended to the password before hashing, the “salt+password” combination is then hashed.
+The basic thinking is that the salt is added to the password before hashing, the “salt+password” combination is then hashed.
 The salt is stored next to the hash in the database.
-If then a user logs in and submits its username and password, the following happens:
+If then a user logs in and submits their username and password, the following happens:

 - the requested user is looked up in the database,

 - the salt of this user is looked up in the database,